sven-lerner/missing_data_pub/README.md

 ### Notes about Data

 Note, there are two differences between the data-set we have provided and the data-set used in the paper
 1. The data-set we have provided is a truncated version of the data-set in the paper.
-This is because the full data-set is around 20 GB, and running all the results requires making multiple copies of the data-set, which is very time and space consuming
+This is because the full data-set is around 20 GB, and running all the results requires making multiple copies of the data-set, which is very time and space consuming.
+To subset the data, we have simply taken the last 5 years of the data.
-2. The returns in the data-set we have provided have been altered such as not to violate the terms of service from their source, we have done this by adding noise to them.
+2. The returns in the data-set we have provided have been altered such as not to violate the terms of service from their source, we have done this by adding noise to them; specifically we have added a sample of a Normal(0, 0.1) variable to each return.
 Therefore, one should not expect this data to replicate any of the paper results concerning returns, nor should it replicate standard results.
+The permos corresponding to returns have not been modified in any way, and therefore users with WRDS access can easily replace the contaminated returns with the correct returns.

 ## Running the Code